WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Because there are a lot of detailed information about a type derived by the compiler which is used for SIL generation and upcoming optimizations.
 Macro authors should not care about them.

-## Recap

-In this post, we explored what existing Swift language features like function, type and module have managed to do and what the limitations they have.
-Then we explored some tasks that Swift macro excels at.
-Such that we learned that: Swift macro is yet another encapsulation technique introduced in Swift which can:

-- break control flows in function
-- share lexical scope within the call-site function
-- share the "name space" within the attached type
-- share the namespace within the module

-This bring Swift macro to be excelled at some tasks but also bring it limitations like:

-- Name conflicts
-- Semantic changes due to macro expansion

-To go beyond these limitations, we introduced tips that:

-- use in-place executed closure to create a lexical scope
-- use chained arguments to eliminate use of local variables
-- use `MacroExpansionContext.makeUniqueName(_:)` to create contextual
-  unique names

-to resolve name conflicts brought by application of freestanding macros.

-On top of that, we also introduced principles that:

-1. For non-standard library typed members generated by attached member macros, we should enable to programmers to optionally customize its name.
-2. For standard library typed members generated by attached member macros, we should stop code generation if there has already been one.
-3. For attached member macros that generate members in attached types, we should always offer an option to disable the code generation for specified members by applying an attached member attribute macro.

-to resolve name conflicts and semantics changes brought by application of attached macros.